Is Biomass a Renewable Energy Source? - DEXMA

 • organic matter from sewage

-• urban solid waste (organic waste), and
+• urban solid waste (organic waste)

 • other wastes derived from industrial processes (sawmill residues, black liquor…)

+Through the process of combustion, it releases heat energy, which can be harnessed for electricity generation or utilized for heating residential and commercial structures.
 Organic matter can be transformed into heat energy, electrical energy or biofuel.
 Here are some practical applications of biomass as an energy source:

 • Biodiesel used in vehicles